Updated August 2020

 La Barbecue

 La Barbecue has the best Texas bbq in Austin (aside from Franklin Barbecue).
-Get brisket, pork ribs, and specifically the beef ribs, they’re the size of a dinosaur bone.
+Get brisket, pork ribs, pulled pork, and specifically the beef ribs, they’re the size of a dinosaur bone.

 Tip: Go inside and order a beer to drink while you wait in line at La Barbecue.